genesiscommunitysuccess/docs/docs/03_server/10_integration/07_custom-endpoints/03_advanced.md

 ### `HttpResponseCode` annotation

-The `HttpResponseCode` annotation can be used to set the status code for a specific class.
-This can be especially useful with kotlin sealed classes, where different subclasses return a different status code.
+Use the `HttpResponseCode` annotation to set the status code for a specific class.
+This can be especially useful with kotlin sealed classes, where different subclasses return different status codes.

-For example, if our endpoint returns `SealedResponse`, we will return a `200 OK` status code for `AllGood`, and a `404 Not Found` status code for `Missing`:
+In the example below, if our endpoint returns `SealedResponse`, we will return a `200 OK` status code for `AllGood`, and a `404 Not Found` status code for `Missing`:

 ```kotlin {2,5}
 sealed class SealedResponse {